01 of 11

 Rotisserie chicken is grilled indirectly.
 This means that the burners directly underneath the chicken are off and that all the heat is being provided by the other burners.
 If the burners under the chicken are on, you will get flare-ups.

-Adjust the heat on your grill until the temperature reaches around 350 degrees F. It is not a good idea to wander away too long.
-It is best to keep an eye on the chicken for the first few minutes to make sure that everything is going right.Continue to 5 of 8 below.
+Adjust the heat on your grill until the temperature reaches around 350 F. It is not a good idea to wander away too long.
+It is best to keep an eye on the chicken for the first few minutes to make sure that everything is going right.Continue to 8 of 11 below.

 Baste the Chicken

 You have probably noticed that we haven't done much to flavor the chicken.
 Now is the time to start adding flavor and we will do this by basting the outside of the bird.
 We like chicken, so we tend to keep the seasoning simple, which enhances the bird without overpowering it.
 You can add whatever you like, but we are going to stick with the lemon and a little rosemary.

 A good baste needs to have flavor and oil.
 The oil (which can be any fat like butter or olive oil) helps to hold in the moisture and browns the surface of the chicken.
 For this baste we are using:

 Break up the rosemary leaves a little with a rolling pin to get the oils out.
 Add them to the olive oil and lemon juice.
 The acid in the lemon juice is going to bring out the rosemary flavor and blend it with the olive oil.

 Start basting the chicken after about 20 minutes on the rotisserie.
 Continue basting every 20 minutes until the chicken is nearly done.Continue to 9 of 11 below.

 09 of 11